 This course serves as the third semester of a musicianship skills component required of all music majors.
 MUS 204 works closely with Music Theory III to develop hierarchal musicianship skills essential to the performance and study of music, namely the ability to sight read music alone and with others, and to hear, identify, and reproduce harmonic and melodic components of music.
-Corequisites: MUS 201 and MUA 261.
+Prerequisite: MUS 105 with a grade of C- or higher.
+Corequisites: MUS 201, MUA 261.
 Fall.